DITTO

-DITTO is a company that sells software that aids eyewear companies sell their products online using virtual fitting.
-Originally DITTO was a retailer that sold designer prescription eyeglasses and sunglasses.
-The company is based in San Francisco, CA. It used virtual fitting technology to let customers try on frames from a computer.
-The technology measures a user’s face by homing in on pupils, ears, cheekbones, ears and other facial landmarks, and then came back with images of dozens of different pairs of glasses that might be a good fit.
+Ditto (stylized as DITTO) was a company that sold software that enabled eyewear companies to sell their products online using virtual fitting.
+Originally Ditto was a retailer that sold designer prescription eyeglasses and sunglasses.
+The company was originally based in San Francisco, CA before moving to Oakland, CA in 2018.
+It used virtual fitting technology to let customers try on eyeglass frames from a computer.
+The technology measured a customer's face by homing in on pupils, ears, cheekbones, ears and other facial landmarks, and then produced images of dozens of different pairs of glasses that might be a good fit.

 History

-DITTO was founded in 2011 in Mountain View, CA by Kate Endress, Sergey Surkov, and Dmitry Kornilov.
-Currently the company is headquartered in San Francisco, CA with fulfillment and distribution operations in Evansville, IN.
+Ditto was founded in 2011 in Mountain View, CA by Kate Endress, Sergey Surkov, and Dmitry Kornilov.

 In April 2012, the company announced that it had picked up $3 million in funding from a group of investors led by August Capital.

-At the end of February 2017, DITTO sent an email to its customers explaining that its online eyewear e-commerce and eyewear distribution would be closing down.
-No reason was given, they still appear to sell the technology they used to use for a virtual fitting of their eyewear.
+At the end of February 2017, Ditto sent an email to its customers explaining that its online eyewear e-commerce and eyewear distribution would be closing down.
+They continued to license their virtual try-on technology to other eyewear retailers.

+In 2021, the company was acquired by 1-800 Contacts and rebranded as Luna Solutions, LLC.

 Products

-DITTO's product line included prescription and non-prescription designer eyeglasses and sunglasses.
+Ditto's product line included prescription and non-prescription designer eyeglasses and sunglasses.
 The company carried brands such as Ray-Ban, Persol, Chloé, TAG Heuer, and Vera Wang, as well as niche fashion and boutique brands like Jason Wu, Selima Optique, Alain Mikli, Anglo American, and John Varvatos.

 Patent infringement lawsuits

-In May 2013, DITTO was sued by 1-800 Contacts and another company called Lennon Imaging Technology for Patent Infringement.
+In May 2013, Ditto was sued by 1-800 Contacts and Lennon Imaging Technology for patent infringement.

-The Electronic Frontier Foundation claimed that 1-800 Contacts is abusing patent law by acting like a patent troll in its lawsuit against DITTO.
-In a blog post, the EFF accused 1-800 Contacts of “leveraging the massive expense of patent litigation to squelch the competition” and asked its followers to help DITTO by crowdsourcing prior art.
+The Electronic Frontier Foundation claimed that 1-800 Contacts abused patent law by acting like a patent troll in its lawsuit against Ditto.
+In a blog post, the EFF accused 1-800 Contacts of "leveraging the massive expense of patent litigation to squelch the competition" and asked its followers to help Ditto by crowdsourcing prior art.

-The lawsuit by Lennon Imaging Technologies was dismissed on October 7, 2013 without prejudice.
+The lawsuit by Lennon Imaging Technologies was dismissed on October 7, 2013, without prejudice.